motiz88/proposal-regexp-freespacing-flag/README.md

 ## Semantics

-Patterns with the `x` flag are to be interpreted exactly as XRegExp interprets them:
+Patterns with the `x` flag are to be interpreted exactly as XRegExp interprets them with respect to whitespace and `#` (but none of the other XRegExp extensions):

 > This flag has two complementary effects.
 First, it causes most whitespace to be ignored, so you can free-format the regex pattern for readability.
 Second, it allows comments with a leading `#`.
 Specifically, it turns most whitespace into an "ignore me" metacharacter, and `#` into an "ignore me, and everything else up to the next newline" metacharacter.
 They aren't taken as metacharacters within character classes (which means that classes are not free-format, even with `x`), and as with other metacharacters, you can escape whitespace and `#` that you want to be taken literally.
 Of course, you can always use `\s` to match whitespace.